 Neighborhood is a mellow haven to a mix of academics, professionals,

 and students.
 Vilas' rolling hills are the doorway to the natural wonders of Aldo Leopold's Arboretum, a peaceful wilderness in the city, buttressing Lake Wingra, with its miles of trails winding through silent woods and reclaimed prairie.
 A stroll

 under Vilas' leaf-hooded streets is at once a meditative and sensory experience - Vilas boasts amazing historic architecture, styles

 ranging from Victorian and Queen Anne, to Craftsman, Georgian Revival, and Tudor.
 Moreover, recreational opportunities are abundant and the energy they create is all around.
-A few blocks' walk leads to expansive Wingra Park and Beach for a game of soccer or a paddle, Henry Vilas Zoo, Camp Randall on game day, unique Monroe Street shops, or the serenity of Mound Street Yoga Center.
+A few blocks' walk leads to expansive Wingra Park and Beach for a game of soccer or a paddle, Henry Vilas Zoo, Camp Randall on game day, and many unique Monroe Street shops and events.
 Escape from the city lights to the u-pick apple orchards and the rolling farmland that surrounds Madison (a well-known cyclists' paradise) is a quick jaunt down Seminole Highway, just beyond Vilas.